jonathanputra23/StockBit-Cucumber-Selenium-Java-Test/README.md

 Testing some features of StockBit.com using gerkhin scenarios in cucumber and using selenium for UI Automation Testing.
 Written in Java.

 There are two feature file:
-1. Login.feature
-This test login features when input are valid or invalid
+1. Login.feature which test login features when input are valid or invalid

-2. Comment.feature
-This test comment features when posting or deleting comments
+2. Comment.feature which test comment features when posting or deleting comments

 ### Prerequisites
 - Eclipse